-- 4.1 When considering the operating hours of the new Burton Community Hub, Council needs to align the operating hours of all co-located services in order to achieve operational efficiencies as well as meet community expectations. - 4.2 As a result of Elected Member feedback, in August 2020 BeeSquared consultants were appointed to review financial, customer, transactional and quality data for Library Services to analyse and make observations on operating hours.
-This included analysis of key data to examine patterns of customer usage and activity over a 3-year period. - 4.3 In December 2020 Council resolved (0799/2020) to reduce the library service hours including Salisbury West Library with changes to come into effect from 01 July 2021.
-The current operating hours for the Salisbury West Library are 9.30am to 5pm Monday to Friday and 10am to 2pm on Saturdays. - 4.4 The current planned operating hours for the broader Hub operations are 9am to 5pm Monday to Friday with opportunities for the community to access hire spaces after hours and on weekends. - 4.5 The Burton Community Hub includes an open plan design where it is not possible to segregate the library service from the main building's operations as is currently done at the Para Hills Community Hub.
-To have the main building open at 9am and the library at 9.30am would cause confusion for our community as well as create operational inefficiencies. - 4.6 This report recommends that the weekday opening hours of the Burton Community Hub be 9am to 5pm including the hours of the library service. - 4.7 This report recommends that the weekend library service opening hours of the Burton Community Hub be moved from 10am to 2pm to 9am to 1pm to capitalize on pedestrian traffic from nearby sporting and retail facilities. - 4.8 The proposed changes will not incur any additional budget requirements however rosters will be required to be altered slightly to accommodate these recommendations.
-A staff consultation process will need to be implemented once the business needs of the site have been determined.
+- 4.1 When considering the operating hours of the new Burton Community Hub, Council needs to consider the operating hours of all co-located services. - 4.2 The current planned operating hours for the broader Hub operations are 9am to 5pm Monday to Friday with opportunities for the community to access hire spaces after hours and on weekends. - 4.3 Whilst the opening hours will guide when the hub is staffed, the operating model is designed to support the community to access the hub, shed and garden at a much more extension range of times. - 4.4 The Burton Community Hub includes an open plan design where it is not possible to segregate the library service from the main building's operations as is currently done at the Para Hills Community Hub. - 4.5 To have the main building open at 9am and the library service at 9.30am would cause confusion and dissatisfaction from our community and also create operational inefficiencies. - 4.6 The Administration recommends that the weekday opening hours of the Burton Community Hub, including the library service, be from 9am to 5pm. - 4.7 However, it is recommended that the weekend opening hours remain the same to capitalise on the pedestrian traffic from local sporting and retail facilities. - 4.8 The proposed changes will not incur any additional budget requirements.
+However, if approved by Council staffing rosters will be required to be altered slightly to accommodate these recommendations and a staff consultation process will need to be implemented once the business needs of the site have been determined.